matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 Note that replacing the event only works for events sent by local users, not for events received over federation.

+If multiple modules implement this callback, the first callback returning `False`, or `True` but with a replacement dictionary for the event, causes the event to be denied, and the subsequent implementations of this callback to be ignored.
+If all callbacks return `True` with no replacement content then the event is allowed.

 ### `on_create_room`

 ```python